How do I keep Salesforce and GetResponse contact data in sync?

 6. Log into Salesforce to connect the accounts.

-When the connection is complete, the Configure Salesforce synchronization page opens.
+When the connection is complete, the Configure Salesforce sync page opens.
 This is where you can set up the sync to start passing information between GetResponse and Salesforce.

 Configuring the sync